kinnara-digital-studio/kecak-workflow/docs/pluginsList_spreadsheets.md

 # Kecak Plugins Spreadsheets

-Kecak plugins spreadsheets is a plugins for kecak to input data like in excel/google spreadsheets
+Kecak plugins spreadsheets is a plugins for kecak to input data like in excel/google spreadsheets.

 Image examples for kecak plugins spreadsheets: